 Metadata

-Use metadata to filter, find, and aggregate the metrics you want to chart or alert on.
-An example would be an environment key-value pair.
+Use metadata to filter, find, and aggregate the metrics you want to chart or alert.
+Here’s a simple example:

 environment:prod

-The environment metadata will allow you to search by the environment within SignalFx.
+This environment metadata lets you search by environment within SignalFx.

-- Built-In - Used to provide default dashboards for integrations like PostgreSQL
+- Built-In - Default dashboards for integrations like PostgreSQL

-- User - Primarily used for isolated experimentation and visualization
+- User - For isolated experimentation and visualization

-Detectors consist of events, alerts, and notifications.
-They can trigger alerts and notifications based on conditions.
-It’s possible to chain detectors by triggering additional events and notifications after a detector fires an event.
+Detectors handle events, alerts, and notifications.
+They can trigger alerts based on conditions and even chain together - one detector can trigger additional events after firing.

-I’ve chosen to instrument a PostgreSQL server.
-These are technologies I’m comfortable with and can get up and running quickly, and using familiar technologies will allow me to learn SignalFx more effectively.
+I’ve chosen to instrument a PostgreSQL server because it’s a technology I’m comfortable with.
+Using familiar technologies helps me learn SignalFx more effectively.

 Profile -> Organization Settings -> Access Tokens